RiyaRiya184/C-Practical/README.md

 ![image alt](https://github.com/RiyaRiya184/C-Practical/blob/18929dcd767e33c0742ff711ce08717c793afe02/Question2.png)

-**Question 3:** Wnte a program that prints a table indicating the number of occurrences of cach alphabet in the text entered as command line arguments.
+**Question 3:** Write a program that prints a table indicating the number of occurrences of cach alphabet in the text entered as command line arguments.

 ![image alt](https://github.com/RiyaRiya184/C-Practical/blob/3882e76fdd507e6674207af0d5404a01a5f60058/Question3.png)

-**Question 4:** Write a menu driven program to pertorm tollowing opcratsons on stunes without using inbuilt string functions
+**Question 4:** Write a menu driven program to perform following operations on strings without using inbuilt string functions

 a) Show address of each character in string